Why This Tool Exists

 First, determine the total square footage (or meters) of the room.
 Measure the length and width of the floor or wall.

-- Rectangular Rooms: Simply multiply Length × Width.
+- Rectangular Rooms: Multiply Length × Width.

 - L-Shaped Rooms: Divide the room into two separate rectangular sections (A and B).
 Calculate the area for each and add them together.